jofas/blog/content/002-first-time-running/index.md

 He was adamant and told me, we could just go and play a game of squash.
 I yielded and we went to the gym together.
 He played me.
-We went to the Pleasance to play squash, but to my surprise we arrived thirty minutes early.
+We went to the Pleasance to play squash.
+But to my surprise we arrived thirty minutes early.

 "What should we do until our court is ready?" he asked.